-The directors consider that the developments and factors identified above should allow the company to mitigate its principal business risks for the foreseeable future.
+The directors consider that the developments and factors identified above should allow the company to mitigate its principal business risks for the foreseeable future and at least the next 12 months.

 Other risks

 Other risks and uncertainties are regularly monitored by the directors and no significant change is expected to this activity during the forthcoming year.